 When you make a statutory declaration, you are the declarant.

 A venue is a place where a court proceeding is being held.
 It appears at the top of your affidavit and looks like this:

 IN THE SUPERIOR COURT OF JUSTICE – ONTARIO

 IN THE REGIONAL MUNICIPALITY OF DURHAM

 Exhibits are used to support the points you make in your affidavit.
-You can include bank statements, photos, emails, letters, testimonials, contracts, transcripts or anything you think is relevant.
-Physical exhibits like objects or audio or video tapes can be introduced at trial, with the court’s permission.
-As long as the judge agrees, you may also be able to bring an exhibit to court that you forgot to include in your affidavit.
-Make four copies, one each for the judge, other party, their lawyer and you.
+You can include bank statements, photos, emails, letters, testimonials, contracts, transcripts, or anything you think is relevant.
+Physical exhibits like objects or audio or videotapes can be introduced at trial, with the court’s permission.
+As long as the judge agrees, you may also be able to bring an exhibit to the court that you forgot to include in your affidavit.
+Make four copies, one each for the judge, the other party, their lawyer, and you.

-Draft a brief letter of invitation for a visitor’s visa by including your contact information and the applicant’s, your birth dates and relationship.
-List your job title, dependants who live with you and your citizenship status.
+Draft a brief letter of invitation for a visitor’s visa by including your contact information and the applicant’s, your birth dates, and your relationship.
+List your job title, dependants who live with you, and your citizenship status.
 Attach a photocopy of citizenship documents.
-Indicate why the applicant is visiting, how long they plan to stay and where and how they will pay for expenses.
-You are not legally responsible for the person, but you must keep any promises you make, such as to provide a place to stay.
+Indicate why the applicant is visiting, how long they plan to stay, and where and how they will pay for expenses.
+You are not legally responsible for the person, but you must keep any promises you make, such as providing a place to stay.
 A commissioner of oaths or notary public can help you draft the letter and witness and sign it.

 An affidavit of single status is often required to get married in a foreign country.
 Before you leave Canada, prepare a sworn affidavit verifying your identity and declaring you are single and eligible to be married, “without legal impediment or other lawful cause.”
 If you are divorced, include your married name and the certificate number on your divorce order.
 Foreign countries may require that affidavits be authenticated in Canada.
 Start your planning early to avoid disappointment or delays.